Ameland: History

-In 1940 German troops were ferried to the island and within hours Ameland was under the control of the German Army.
-Because of its limited military value the Allies never invaded Ameland.
-The German forces on the island did not surrender until June 2, 1945, almost a full month after the defeat of Nazi Germany.
+In 1940, German troops were ferried to the island and within hours Ameland was under the control of the German Army.
+Due to its limited military value, the Allies never invaded Ameland.
+The German forces on the island did not surrender until 2 June 1945, almost a full month after the defeat of Nazi Germany.

+2023 MV Fremantle Highway fire

+In July 2023, a fire on the Panamanian flagged cargo ship MV Fremantle Highway carrying over 3,700 cars off the coast of Ameland left one sailor dead and 22 others injured.

 Nature

 Like all West and East Frisian Islands, Ameland is a unique piece of nature.
 The profusion of different plants on the island is caused by the immense variety of landscapes.
 One of the scenic areas is the Oerd, a large complex of dunes which is still expanding by the year.
 Because of the differing landscapes and types of flora, over 60 different species of birds are sitting there every year.
 At the eastern part of the Oerd lies a beach plain called the Hon.

 Besides dunes and beaches, Ameland has some woods, like the Nesser bos ("Wood of Nes").